Lockerbie Main Sewer Project

 The project’s timeline for the design and construction is outlined below:

-- Construction activities are expected to start in 2019, following the tender process to award our construction contract
+- Construction activities are expected to start in early 2020, following the tender process to award our construction contract

-- Construction is expected to be completed by 2021
+- Construction is expected to be completed by mid-2021

-- The completed Lockerbie Main Sewer will begin operating in 2021.
+- The completed Lockerbie Main Sewer will begin operating in mid-2021.

 The Lockerbie Main Sewer Project is currently in its detailed design stage, which involves investigating the ecology, cultural heritage, service location and ground conditions of the area where construction will occur, to support the design development.